msftmikey/FTPServerClient/readME.md

 ## Setting up the Connection

-Place the client and server in two seperate directories.
+Place the client and server in two separate directories.

 ## Begin the Server Connection